Multi-family Zoning: Achieving Intended Densities

 Where can I find a map of the areas that are proposed as a "high density designation" ?
 If there is not yet a map developed, are there certain areas expected to be designated high density or are there areas will a specific current designation (e.g. RM-Multi or something else) that will be proposed to get a high density designation?

-hamster asked almost 3 years ago
+hamster asked over 3 years ago

 Thank you for your additional questions!
 Residential Multi (RM) areas will be based on the existing zoned density and include these ranges: